-- (1) Price to Public and Selling Commissions may be reduced in connection with certain large volume purchases and under other circumstances described herein; however, in no event will the proceeds to the Company be reduced thereby.
-In addition to Selling Commissions in the amount of up to 7% of the Gross Offering Proceeds, the Company will reimburse the Dealer Manager and nonaffiliated broker-dealers participating in this Offering for actual expenses paid for marketing support and due diligence purposes, up to a maximum of 2.5% of the Gross Offering Proceeds (the "Marketing and Due Diligence Fee").
-The Company also will issue, for every 25 Shares sold, a warrant to purchase one Share during the Offering Period at a price of \$12.00 per Share (the "Soliciting Dealer Warrants").
-Selling Commissions on the Soliciting Dealer Warrants are payable to the Dealer Manager and an Affiliate of the Advisor, except to the extent reallowed to other broker-dealers participating in the Offering.
-See "Plan of Distribution." - (2) These figures are before deducting other expenses of the Offering to be paid by the Company in an estimated amount equal to 3% of Gross Offering Proceeds -- \$4,500,000 if the maximum amount under the Offering is sold and \$37,500 if the minimum amount is sold -- which amount does not include Selling Commissions or amounts reimbursed for due diligence expenses.
-Includes Selling Commissions equal to 7% of aggregate Gross Offering Proceeds (which commissions may be reduced under certain circumstances) and a dealer manager fee equal to 2.5% of aggregate Gross Offering Proceeds, both of which are payable to the Dealer Manager, an Affiliate of the Company.
-The Dealer Manager, in its sole discretion, may reallow Selling Commissions of up to 7% of Gross Offering Proceeds to other broker-dealers participating in this Offering attributable to shares sold by them and may reallow out of its dealer manager fee up to 1.5% of Gross Offering Proceeds in marketing fees to broker-dealers participating in this Offering based on such factors as the volume of shares sold by such participating brokerdealers, marketing support provided by such participating broker-dealers and bona fide conference fees incurred.
-See "Estimated Use of Proceeds" and "Plan of Distribution." - (3) In addition, assuming all 600,000 Soliciting Dealer Warrants are issued to the Dealer Manager, \$480 of additional proceeds will be raised, based on a purchase price of \$.0008 per share; assuming all such warrants are exercised at the exercise price of \$12.00, a total of \$7,200,000 will be raised.
-No Selling Commission will be paid in connection with the issuance of the Soliciting Dealer Warrants or the Shares issuable upon the exercise thereof. - (4) The maximum number of Shares to be sold hereunder is 16,500,000, which includes 1,500,000 Shares that may be issued pursuant to the Company's Dividend Reinvestment Plan (the "Reinvestment Plan"), and 600,000 shares that may be issued upon exercise of the Soliciting Dealer Warrants.
+(1) Price to Public and Selling Commissions may be reduced in connection with certain large volume purchases and under other circumstances described herein; however, in no event will the proceeds to the Company be reduced thereby.
+In addition to Selling Commissions in the amount of up to 7% of the Gross Offering Proceeds, the Company may reimburse nonaffiliated broker-dealers participating in this Offering for expenses paid for due diligence purposes up to a maximum of 2.5% of the Gross Offering Proceeds.
+The Company also will issue, for every 40 Shares sold, a warrant to purchase one Share during the Offering Period at a price of \$12.00 per Share (the "Soliciting Dealer Warrants").
+Selling Commissions and Soliciting Dealer Warrants are payable to Wells Investment Securities, Inc., the dealer manager of the Offering (the "Dealer Manager") and an Affiliate of the Advisor, except to the extent reallowed to other brokerdealers participating in the Offering.
+See "Plan of Distribution."

+- (2) These figures are before deducting other expenses of the Offering to be paid by the Company in an estimated amount equal to 3% of Gross Offering Proceeds.
+See "Estimated use of Proceeds." - (3) In addition, assuming all 375,000 Soliciting Dealer Warrants are issued to the Dealer Manager, \$300 of additional proceeds will be raised; assuming all such warrants are exercised at the exercise price of \$12.00, a total of \$4,500,000 will be raised.
+No Selling Commission will be paid in connection with the issuance of the Soliciting Dealer Warrants or the Shares issuable upon the exercise thereof. - (4) The maximum number of Shares to be sold hereunder is 16,500,000.
+The maximum Share number includes 1,500,000 Shares that may be issued pursuant to the Company's Dividend Reinvestment Plan (the "Reinvestment Plan").
 Those shareholders who elect to participate in the Reinvestment Plan will have their dividends reinvested in additional Shares.
-The Soliciting Dealer Warrants may not be exercised for one year from the date of issuance, and are subject to restrictions on transfer.
-See "Description of Capital Stock-Soliciting Dealer Warrants."

-The Offering will commence upon the effective date of this Prospectus and will continue until and terminate upon the earlier of (i) , 1999 (two years after the initial date of this Prospectus), or (ii) the date on which an aggregate of 15,000,000 Shares (excluding any Shares sold pursuant to the Reinvestment Plan) (the "Maximum Offering") have been sold.
-Subscription proceeds will be placed in an interest-bearing escrow account with NationsBank of Georgia, N.A., Atlanta, Georgia (the "Escrow Agent"), until subscriptions for at least 125,000 Shares (the "Minimum Offering") have been received and accepted by the Company, at which time the proceeds will be released to the Company to be held in trust for the benefit of investors.
-If the Minimum Offering is not met by 1998 (one year after the date of this Prospectus), the Offering will be terminated and subscriber's funds (plus interest and without deducting for escrow expenses) will be promptly refunded.
+The Offering will commence upon the effective date of this Prospectus and will continue until and terminate upon the earlier of (i) , 1999 (two years after the initial date of this Prospectus), or (ii) the date on which an aggregate of 15,000,000 Shares (excluding any Shares sold pursuant to the Reinvestment Plan) have been sold.
+Subscription proceeds will be placed in an interest-bearing escrow account with NationsBank, N.A., Atlanta, Georgia, until subscriptions for at least 125,000 Shares (the "Minimum Offering") have been received and accepted by the Company, at which time the proceeds will be released to the Company to be held in trust for the benefit of investors.
+If the Minimum Offering is not met by 1998 (one year after the initial date of this Prospectus), the Offering will be terminated and subscriber's funds (plus interest net of escrow expenses) will be promptly refunded.